Practice of Rewriting Watermarks in Flink

-Apache Flink is a powerful streaming processing framework capable of handling real-time data streams.
-A key component in handling real-time data is the Watermark.
-Watermarks are special timestamps used for processing event-time stream data to address the problems of out-of-order events and late data.
+Apache Flink is a powerful stream processing framework with the capability of handling real-time data streams.
+When processing real-time data, a key element is the Watermark.
+Watermarks are a special type of timestamp used for processing event-time stream data to address issues with out-of-order events and delayed data.
 However, sometimes we may need to customize the generation of Watermarks based on specific business logic.
 This article will explore how to rewrite Watermarks in Flink and provide some practical tips and examples.

-In Flink, a Watermark is a marker of event time, indicating that data up until this timestamp has been processed.
+In Flink, a Watermark is a marker for event time, indicating that data before this timestamp has been processed.
 Flink uses Watermarks to determine when event-time-based window operations can be triggered.
-If an event’s timestamp precedes the current Watermark, then the event is considered “late” and might be discarded or placed into a special side output stream.
+If an event’s timestamp is earlier than the current Watermark, the event is considered “late” and may be discarded or placed into a special side output stream.

-In practical applications, the original stream’s Watermarks may not meet our needs.
-For instance, we might need to adjust the generation strategy of Watermarks based on business logic, or handle special circumstances, such as data delays or system failures.
-At this point, we need to customize the logic for generating Watermarks.
+In practical applications, the Watermark in the original data stream may not meet our needs.
+For example, we may need to adjust the Watermark generation strategy based on business logic or handle special cases such as data delays or system failures.
+In such cases, we need to customize the logic for generating Watermarks.

 3 How to Rewrite Watermarks in Flink

-In Flink, we can customize the generation of Watermarks by implementing the WatermarkStrategy
+In Flink, you can customize Watermark generation by implementing the WatermarkStrategy

 interface.
-Generally, we need to do the following four things:
+Generally, you need to do the following four things:

 -

-Define Watermark Strategy: Create a class that extends
+Define a Watermark Strategy: Create a class that extends

 WatermarkStrategy